aseprite/docs/workspace.md

 the [tool bar](tool-bar.md).
 The status bar also gives you valuable information about the current sprite.

-The timeline is not visible by default, you can make it visible from *View > Timeline* menu option or pressing <kbd>Tab</kbd> key.
-(Also it popups automatically when you add a new frame or a new layer.)
+The timeline is not visible by default, you can make it visible with the *View > Timeline* menu option or <kbd>Tab</kbd> key.
+(It also pops up automatically when you add a new frame or a new layer.)

 ## Drag and drop tabs